mike14747/strat-ratings-guide/docs/instructions.md

 Each hitter/pitcher name will need to be changed to match the exact name Strat uses in the ratings guide (since that will be how the ratings guide links the multi-team hitters to this data).
 Strat's name format is **last name, comma, then first initial**... without a space after the comma... eg: **Doe,J**.
 Strat does include spaces in last names for some players (eg: De Los Santos,E).

+**NOTE**: If you have errors when trying to use the: **Upload Multi-Team Pitcher Data** and/or **Upload Multi-Team Pitcher Data** features/functions in the app, it might be because players who played for the Athletics had the **ATH** team abbreviation in 2025 and will need to be manually changed to **OAK** before uploading the hitter and pitcher files.

 ---

 ### Multi-team hitters